-Figure 8-12: The title slide with changes to the font to make the text more visible
+The title slide with changes to the font to make the text more visible

 Because xaringan slides are built as HTML documents, the sky is the limit in terms of customizing them with CSS.
-Of course, you have to know the ins and outs of CSS, and if you’re reading this book, this probably isn’t a skill you possess.
-Fortunately, there are two ways you can customize your slides without knowing CSS.
+Table 8-1 includes other CSS you could use to apply custom styles.

+Custom CSS Tweaks